MrMannWood/launcher/index.md

 ## Information you provide
 **Installed Apps.** HexLauncher requires accesses to all applications installed on your device in order to function.
 This information is originally accessed through the Android system, and may be stored on-device in order to allow customization of app features.
 This information is only used on-device, and is not shared with any third-party.
 If you choose to share a bug report, you may choose to send a list of your apps and some metadata to us.
 This information will only be used to diagnose and fix problems.

-**Contacts.** HexLauncher can optionally provide the ability to search your contacts.
-HexLauncher does not use your contacts for anything other than displaying them to you while searching.
-This information is accessed only with express user consent, is only accessed on your device, and only held while actively in use.

 **Managing your information.** All information used by HexLauncher is stored on-device, and can be managed through HexLauncher’s application Settings, or through Android’s system controls.

 ## How we share your information